MystenLabs/sui/doc/template/overview.md

 title: Understand Sui X
 ---

+Use this template to introduce a new Sui technology, such as a service, product, feature, or component.
+Simply copy this Markdown into a new file.

 Always make the tile of the page (above) active.
 Then modify, augment, and replace the sample text in this file as you see fit.
 It's merely a starting point.

 Explain the purpose of this page right here before the very first sub-heading.